 We study new imaging techniques in CT and MRI for quantitative imaging of the spine.
 We develop automated evaluation algorithms including artificial intelligence, deep learning and biomechanic modeling to predict disease progression and get new pathophysiologic insights.
 Currently we focus on osteoporosis, back pain, degenerative spine diseases and inflammatory disorders like multiple sclerosis.
+We work with in-house datasets as well as with data from GNC and SHIP studies

 To better understand back pain and surgical outcome, we combine quantitative parameters from different imaging modalities (X-rays, MRI, CT) in one biomechanical model, based on multibody simulations (MBS) on a large scale and finite element models (FEM/FCM) on a small scale.